claykabongok/clayma-covid19-app/README.md

 # `clayma-covid19-app`

-A react app about covid-19 data.
+A react app with the latest covid-19 data.

+## Concepts used in this Application

+- React-hooks
+- React-google-charts
+- Linecharts
+- Piechart
+- Rest-api
+- Axios
+- React-router

 ## [Demo](https://claymacovid.netlify.app/)